The report was previously updated in April 2021.

 Content of international protection

-- Withdrawn integration services: Since June 2016, the Hungarian state has completely withdrawn integration services provided to beneficiaries of international protection, thus leaving recognised refugees and beneficiaries of subsidiary protection to destitution and homelessness.
+- No public integration services: Since June 2016, the Hungarian state has completely withdrawn integration services provided to beneficiaries of international protection, thus leaving recognised refugees and beneficiaries of subsidiary protection in destitution and homelessness.
 The capacity of non-governmental and church-based organisations to provide the necessary integration services such as housing, assistance with employment, Hungarian language classes or family reunification is seriously limited.
 Civil society and church-based organisations can provide such services only to a small number of beneficiaries, leaving many without any help.

 C-924/19 PPU and C-925/19 PPU.